ironbar/luxai/reports/04_Modeling.md

 I'm going to first read some tutorials because I remember there were problems with some opencv versions for conda that were not able to show images, and also there were different types of windows.

+#### 3.2.2 Learnings

+- A cart is able to move during day as fast as a worker, but leaves a road level of 1.5 behind so all units following it could move without stopping.
+- It is possible to build road on resources like wood, uranium and coal
+- A cart cannot gather resources, it can only carry them
+- If a house is built on a road, then the cell loses its previous road level when demolished

 ### 3.3 Results

 ### 3.4 Next steps